autowarefoundation/autoware.universe/perception/tensorrt_yolox/README.md

 This package accepts both `EfficientNMS_TRT` attached ONNXs and [models published from the official YOLOX repository](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/demo/ONNXRuntime#download-onnx-models) (we referred to them as "plain" models).

-In addition to `yolox-tiny.onnx`, a custom model named `yolox-sPlus-opt.onnx` is either available.
+In addition to `yolox-tiny.onnx`, a custom model named `yolox-sPlus-opt-pseudoV2-T4-960x960-T4-seg16cls` is either available.
-This model is based on YOLOX-s and tuned to perform more accurate detection with almost comparable execution speed with `yolox-tiny`.
+This model is multi-header structure model which is based on YOLOX-s and tuned to perform more accurate detection with almost comparable execution speed with `yolox-tiny`.
 To get better results with this model, users are recommended to use some specific running arguments such as `precision:=int8`, `calibration_algorithm:=Entropy`, `clip_value:=6.0`.
 Users can refer `launch/yolox_sPlus_opt.launch.xml` to see how this model can be used.
+Beside detection result, this model also output image semantic segmentation result for pointcloud filtering purpose.

 All models are automatically converted to TensorRT format.
 These converted files will be saved in the same directory as specified ONNX files